mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

   UnvalidatedEmailAddress -> ValidationToken -> Result<ValidatedEmailAddress,ValidationError>
 ```

+which clearly shows us that the validation might fail, and what kinds of errors we can expect.
+Furthermore, since this is *code* not documentation, we can be sure that any implementation *must* match this design exactly.

 ### Sketching a domain model by composing types

 This kind of modeling is not a heavyweight "big design up front".
 Just the opposite.
 It's very useful for "design sketches", written in conjunction with a domain expert during a discussion.